pgEdge/pgedge-docs/pgedge_stylesheet.md

 Lines in each .md file should be as long as possible, while wrapping content at 79 characters.
 Hyperlinks and table columns should not be split by wrapping.

-Replace em-dashes (added liberally by AI engines) with regular dashes (hyphens).
+Replace em-dashes with regular dashes (hyphens).

-Remove bold highlighted text content (also overused by some AI engines) - it is identified as a heading level by some software.
+Remove bold highlighted text content - it is identified as a heading level by some software.

 Each public repo/project should have a folder named docs that contains source documentation files in simple markdown format.
 Files in the doc folder are referenced by the TOC (at the top of the README file) and the mkdocs.yaml file used to build the pgEdge documentation suite.